tyler-technologies-oss/tyler-icons/README.md

 This library contains SVG icons converted to JavaScript modules (with TypeScript typings) to allow for distributing a tree-shakable icon library that can be imported into applications on a per-icon basis as needed.

-## TCW usage
+## Forge usage

 This package only contains SVG icons that are distributed as importable JavaScript constants.
-It's expected that you will use these icons with the TCW `<tcw-icon>` component to easily render them.
-This means you can define each component with the TCW icon registry to easily choose the icons that your application needs, the rest will be ignored and tree shaken away!
+It's expected that you will use these icons with the Forge `<forge-icon>` component to easily render them.
+This means you can define each component with the Forge icon registry to easily choose the icons that your application needs, the rest will be ignored and tree shaken away!

 After installing the `@tylertech/tyler-icons` package into your project, you can then import and define the icons you want to use with